hphan9/shinny-ssg/README.md

 * Use command prompt to navigate to the folder netcoreapp3.1 in the shinny-ssg folder ( path `shinny-ssg\bin\Debug\netcoreapp3.1`)
 * In the command prompt run `shinny-ssg.exe -h` to see the options
 * The file will be generated in the `shinny-ssg\bin\Debug\netcoreapp3.1\dist` folder by default or in the destination folder if specified by user
+* If there is no error, the app exits with code 0, otherwhise it exits with code -1
 ### Command
 > shinny-ssg.exe -h
 >